Syrian-Open-Source/app-store-redirect/README.md

 ## Description

-App Store Redirect is a WordPress plugin that redirects users to the appropriate app store based on their operating system.
+App Redirect is a WordPress plugin that redirects users to the appropriate app store based on their operating system.
 It's useful for promoting your mobile apps to users visiting your website.

 ## Installation

 1. Upload the `app-store-redirect` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin by navigating to 'App Store Redirect' in the WordPress dashboard and setting the Android and iOS app URLs.
+3. Configure the plugin by navigating to 'App Redirect' in the WordPress dashboard and setting the Android and iOS app URLs.

 ## Changelog